 I somehow managed to pull this delicious, substantial salad out of a mostly empty fridge last night (thanking my lucky stars for the herb garden).
 It was so tasty I snapped a pic or two before the light fell away into dusk and sat down to devour it feeling mighty pleased with my efforts.
 Salty, earthy, herby and freshened up with the welcome tang of a minted greek yoghurt dressing…ticks all the boxes for me.
-This would be great as a side to panfried fish or as a vegetarian main as we did last night.
+For me this is perfect as a main but it would also be a great side salad for panfried fish or other protein.

 INGREDIENTS (serves four as a side or two as a main)